DavidBenko/DBWebSignature/README.md

 # Algorithms

-The library currently only supports HS512 - HMAC using SHA-512.
+### Supported Algorithms
+- HS512 (HMAC, SHA-512)
+- HS256 (HMAC, SHA-256)

 Additional algorithms can be added by implementing the `KWTAlgorithm` protocol.

-# Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request